Student council: Indonesia

-The student councils in Indonesia are officially formed by the government and is called OSIS (abbreviation of Organisasi Siswa Intra Sekolah, Interschool Organization of Students).
-OSIS is present in both junior high school and high school.
+The student councils in Indonesia are officially formed by the government and is called OSIS (abbreviation of Organisasi Siswa Intra Sekolah, Intraschool Organization of Students).
+OSIS, introduced in 1970, are legally mandated to exist in all junior high schools and senior high schools.
 Every year, the committee which usually consists of teachers and former student council members hold a selection process to admit students who meet qualifications to join OSIS, while the president is voted by students of the school.
 In some practices, the teachers can also vote depending on their own regulation.

 Iran

 In Iran, each November since 1997, elementary, secondary, and high school students at each school in the nation elect between 5-14 Student Council members, which act as the main medium of communication and debate between the student body and school officials.
 The size of the Council at each school depends largely on the class size and school policies.
 Student councils in Iran mainly promote interpersonal and leadership skills, constructive debates between school officials and the students, and the organization of school activities and field trips.